You’ve got questions. We’ve got answers. Check out our Wedding FAQs.

 - 40% discount on Non-Saturday* events [Monday thru Thursday]

-For events falling on or around major US holidays, full Saturday rates apply.
-Observed US holidays include:
+For events falling on or around major US holidays, full Saturday rates may apply.
+Observed 2020 holidays include:

 Do you have off-season pricing for DJing weddings?

 - That’s a more complex question than it appears.
 Off-season is defined as:

 - “a time of year when a particular activity, typically a sport, is not engaged in.”

 - “a time of year when business in a particular sphere is slack”

 Obviously, you are engaged and will be participating in the wedding activity.
 We give the same amount of attention and energy to a mid-winter wedding as we do to a June wedding.
 Weddings take place year ’round.
 And yes, while we are busier during what some industry folks call ‘peak season,’ we routinely book events throughout the year.
 That said, we’ll do our best to work with you to provide services that fit within your budget.

 - No, we do not directly accept credit card payments.
 However, we can accept online Paypal and Venmo payments with funds originating from a credit card.
 More information about online payments is available here.

 How far in advance do you usually book?